Viking (2016 film): Development

 The film was produced by Konstantin Ernst and Anatoly Maksimov, best known for the Russian urban fantasy/supernatural thrillers Night Watch and Day Watch.

 A few scenes were filmed in 2013 to secure funding, a common way to secure finances for large movie productions in Russia.
 Most of the production was done in March–July 2015.
 The budget was on par with the Russian WWII epic Stalingrad, 1,250 million rubles (approximately US$20 million).

-The main historical consultants of the film were the historian and archaeologist Vladimir Petrukhin and the linguist Fyodor Uspenskiy.
+The main historical consultants for the film were the historian and archaeologist Vladimir Petrukhin and the linguist Fyodor Uspenskiy.